mabiesen/LedDisplayCoord-JSPY/README.md

 # LedDisplayCoord-jspy

+NOTE:  This is one of the first projects I ever created!!!

 UPDATE: Fixed button functionality.
 The scripts now use html designated html buttons that react appropriately to user interaction.

 FUNCTION: This Repository aims to provide a way for the user to obtain and display coordinates for a 32x32 rgb led matrix from adafruit.
 By having an interactive screen, the user can see what they are designing and arrive at a polished product faster.